 Price’s Law applies here too.
 Only a handful of people generate the majority of book sales.
-That’s why your book’s message and purpose has to be very clear from the start.
+That’s why your book’s message and purpose have to be very clear from the start.
 To be honest, I’m definitely not part of the minority that generates the majority of the sales in the book business.
 And that’s totally fine.
 Accepting that will only make your career or business more successful.

 A book’s main selling point is an effectively communicated idea.

-Consultants, public speakers and coaches are all there to help a specific niche of people.
-Keep this in mind when you’re writing your book: don’t write for everyone.
+Consultants, public speakers, and coaches are all there to help a specific niche of people.
+Keep this in mind when you’re writing your book: Don’t write for everyone.
 Your personality, style of writing and solutions won’t work for everyone.
 Hitting too broad or too narrow will get you nowhere, so focus instead on giving a unique solution to a general problem.

-Remember the scenario when you give your book to a potential client/investor/business partner?
+Remember the scene when you give your book to a potential client/investor/business partner?
 Think of your book as an answer to your target audience’s perceived problems.
 This is why you should talk about the things you know best.
 It’s always about leveraging your strengths to solve other people’s problems.